-Selena Gomez Obsessed With The Weeknd, Totally Over Justin Bieber For Good [REPORT]
+Selena Gomez Obsessed With The Weeknd, Totally Over Justin Bieber For Good [Report]

 Gomez argued by saying that if he doesn’t want to make his fans upset and post hateful comments on the images he uploads on the site, he should refrain from publicizing the romance online, which resulted in quite the insulting dig from Justin, who branded Selena as an opportunist and a cheater.

 It wasn’t long before Gomez would publicly apologize for stressing her opinion regarding the matter concerning Justin and Sofia’s relationship.
-One week later, she announced plans to cancel the remaining dates of her tour so that she could seek immediate treatment for her battle with Lupus, depression, and anxiety.
+One week later, she announced plans to cancel the remaining dates of her tour so that she could seek immediate treatment for her battle with lupus, depression, and anxiety.

 It does seem as if Justin hasn’t taken Selena Gomez’s romance news with The Weeknd too lightly, having branded the music of his ex-girlfriend’s new lover as “whack,” The Independent reports.